syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-Image/overview.md

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Load the PowerPoint presentation and convert to image using (IPresentation pptxDoc = Presentation.Open("Sample.pptx")) {
+    //Initialize the PresentationRenderer to perform image conversion. pptxDoc.PresentationRenderer = new PresentationRenderer();
+    // Initializes the 'SubstituteFont' event to set the replacement font pptxDoc.FontSettings.SubstituteFont += FontSettings_SubstituteFont;
+    //Convert PowerPoint slide to image as stream. using (Stream stream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Jpeg))
+    {
+        //Create the output image file stream
+        using (FileStream fileStreamOutput = File.Create("Output.jpg"))
+        {
+         //Copy the converted image stream into created output stream stream.CopyTo(fileStreamOutput);
+        }
+     }
+}
+/// <summary>
+/// Sets the alternate font when a specified font is unavailable in the production environment
+/// </summary>
+/// <param name="sender">FontSettings type of the Presentation in which the specified font is used but unavailable in production environment. </param>
+/// <param name="args">Retrieves the unavailable font name and receives the substitute font name for conversion. </param>
+private static void FontSettings_SubstituteFont(object sender, SubstituteFontEventArgs args) {
+    if (args.OriginalFontName == "Arial Unicode MS")

+        args.AlternateFontName = "Arial";
+    else
+        args.AlternateFontName = "Times New Roman";
+}
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Load the PowerPoint presentation and convert to image using (IPresentation pptxDoc = Presentation.Open("Sample.pptx"))